unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Input source files may be in any normalization format, however, authors should be aware of two areas where normalization affects keyboard operation: that of transform matching, and that of output.

+Normalization can be applied within segments defined by Grapheme Cluster Boundaries as defined by [UAX #29](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries).
+This segmentation is pertinent where markers are involved, see below.

 ### Normalization and Transform Matching

 Regardless of the normalization form in the keyboard source file or in the edit buffer context, transform matching will be performed using **NFD**.
 For example, all of the following transforms will match the input strings `è̠`, whether the input is U+00E8 U+0320, U+0065 U+0320 U+0300, or U+0065 U+0300 U+0320.